Daddy-Demonic/Hellfl4re-Hospital/README.md

 => Installation:
 Clone the repository: 'https://fossunited.org/hack/fosshack24/p/5acfj6m6e8'
 Download: "Hellfl4re-hospital.exe"
 Open the file.

 => Usage:
-Open the .exe file on your device
+Open the .exe file on your device.
 Fill in the patient's information, including the medications and diseases.
 You can also update the patient's data.

 => Technology Stack:
-Pyinstaller
+Pyinstaller and
 Python

 => Contributing: